This is the perfect ham recipe for x mas and definitely a crowd pleaser that will have your family begging you to make it for years to come.

 - Second Step: Stir in the honey and pineapple juice until well blended.

-- Third Step: Create the slurry by combining a small amount of water and cornstarch until smooth, then stirring it into the pot.
+- Third Step: Create the slurry by combining a small amount of water and cornstarch until smooth, then pour it into the pot and stir.

 - Fourth Step: Simmer until it thickens, about 10 minutes.
-Make sure to stir periodically.
+Make sure to whisk periodically to break up any lumps that tend to form.

 Temperature, cooking time, and doneness

-The rule of thumb for baking of ham at 325 F is to bake for 15-20 minutes per pound.
-So since we’re working with an 11 pound ham that will come to 3 hrs 40 minutes.
+- Bone-In Ham: The rule of thumb for baking a bone-in ham at 325°F is to bake for 15 minutes per pound.
+So, since we’re working with a 10-pound ham, that will take 2 hours and 30 minutes.

 How to make Pineapple Honey Glazed Ham

-- Carve horizontal and vertical lines/cuts into and all around the ham.
+- Score the ham by carving 1/8th inch deep horizontal and vertical or diagonal slits into and all around the ham.

 - Rub all sides of the ham down with a thin layer of mustard.

-- Pat the brown sugar, black pepper, clove, and ginger all over the ham, making sure each part is covered.
+- Pat the brown sugar, black pepper, clove, and ginger onto the ham, making sure each part is covered.

 - Pin the pineapples and cherries to the ham.

-- Place a saucepan over medium heat and add the butter and brown sugar, then stir well.
+- Place a saucepan over medium heat, add the butter and brown sugar, and stir well.

-- Pour the glaze into the baking pan and over the ham..
+- Pour the glaze over the ham and into the baking dish.

 Tips For Best Results:

-- Stir liquid: Lumps can sometimes form as the slurry thickens into a glaze, so make sure to stir the liquid periodically as the ham bakes and the juices simmer.
+- Stir liquid: Lumps can sometimes form as the slurry thickens into a glaze, so make sure to stir the liquid after removing the aluminum foil

-- Baste ham: Baste the ham.. this will prevent the top of the ham and the pineapples from drying out and burning.
-Basting also keeps the inside moist as the juice flow into the center through the slits and crevices.
-It also helps to brown and give the ham a nice color.
+- Baste ham: Baste the ham.
+This will prevent the top of the ham and the pineapples from drying out and burning.
+Basting also keeps the inside moist as the juice flows into the center through the slits and crevices.
+It also helps to brown and give the ham a lovely color.

-- Check for doneness: Use an instant thermometer to check for doneness, especially if you’re a new cook.
+- Check for doneness: Use an instant thermometer, especially if you’re a new cook.
 This is an easy way to tell if your ham is done.
-Stick it in the middle and if it reads 145, your ham can be removed.
-Check after at least 2 hours.
+Stick it in the middle and thickest part of the ham, and if it reads 140°F, your ham is done.
+Check after at least 2-1/2 hours.

 Serving Suggestions